-These headers require a full implementation of the 1.7.3 Mutexes [ALPHA] on page 1-38 section of the thread porting API.
-In addition, the time-related subset of constructs (for example, std::timed_mutex and std::recursive_timed_mutex) defined in these headers requires an implementation of the 1.7.2 Clocks [ALPHA] on page 1-37 section of the porting API.
+These headers require a full implementation of the Mutexes [ALPHA] section of the thread porting API.
+In addition, the time-related subset of constructs (for example, std::timed_mutex and std::recursive_timed_mutex) defined in these headers requires an implementation of the Clocks [ALPHA] section of the porting API.